Extensions of invariant random orders on groups: Abstract

 \section{Abstract}

 In this paper we study the action of a countable group $\Gamma$ on the space of orders on the group.
 In particular, we are concerned with the invariant probability measures on this space, known as \emph{invariant random orders}.
 We show that for any countable group the space of random invariant orders is rich enough to contain an isomorphic copy of any free ergodic action, and characterize the non-free actions realizable.
 We prove a Glasner-Weiss dichotomy regarding the simplex of invariant random orders.
-We also show that the invariant partial order on $\SL_3(\Z)$ corresponding to the semigroup of positive matrices cannot be extended to an invariant random total order.
+We also show that the invariant partial order on $\SL_3(\Z)$ corresponding to the semigroup generated by the standard unipotents cannot be extended to an invariant random total order.
 We thus provide the first example for a partial order (deterministic or random) that cannot be randomly extended.